Heather Rae: Career

-In 2005, Trudell was released, the culmination of more than a decade of Rae’s work as a filmmaker and activist.
-It has played in more than 100 film festivals worldwide.
-Trudell received the Best Documentary Feature at the 30th Annual American Indian Film Festival and a Special Jury Prize for Best Documentary at the Seattle International Film Festival.
+Rae directed the 2005 film Trudell, which has been shown at over 100 film festivals worldwide.
+It received the Best Documentary Feature at the 30th Annual American Indian Film Festival and a Special Jury Prize for Best Documentary at the Seattle International Film Festival.
 In 2006, Trudell was nationally broadcast on PBS in the documentary series Independent Lens.

 Circa 2006, Rae was an adjunct film studies professor at Boise State University, Idaho.
 Around this time, Rae co-founded True West and the True West Cinema Film Festival.